WalletWasabi/WasabiDoc/docs/using-wasabi/RPC.md

 Since Wasabi version [2.0.6](https://github.com/zkSNACKs/WalletWasabi/releases/tag/v2.0.6) the RPC can be exposed as an onion service, which enables remote control.

-The RPC Server can be exposed as an onion service by using the _rpconionenabled=true_ [start up parameter](/using-wasabi/StartupParameters.md).
+The RPC Server can be exposed as an onion service by using the _rpconionenabled=true_ [start up parameter](/using-wasabi/StartupParameters.md) or environment variable.

 A few notes:
 - _Tor_ needs to be enabled